zrythm/zrythm/doc/user/configuration/device-setup/intro.rst

 Connecting MIDI and Audio Devices
 ---------------------------------

-Depending on the selected backend, the configuration differs.
+Depending on the selected backend
+(covered in :ref:`preferences-engine`), the configuration differs.
 Zrythm will auto-scan and allow you to connect to input devices for recording through the Track Inspector, as below, and in most cases you don't